TakeJoshyy/Roguemon/README.md

 -|-|-
 All trainers pokemon will have a 20% level increase. | All trainers pokemon will have a 40% level increase. | All trainers pokemon will hold sensible items and have a 50% increase.
 Beds, Healing spaces, and Nurse Trainers can be used/fought once, at a time of player choosing. | Huge/Pure Power is banned. | Huge/Pure Power is banned.
-N/A | Shell Bell is banned if your BST is 500 or higher. | Shell Bell is banned if your BST is 500 or higher.
+N/A | Shell Bell is banned if your BST is 500 or higher.
+Shell Bell and Draining moves not allowed together. | Shell Bell is banned if your BST is 500 or higher.
+Shell Bell and Draining moves not allowed together.
 N/A | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced
 N/A | 5 random segments will be Cursed, applying negative effects to you while you are in that segment. | 5 random segments will be Cursed, applying negative effects to you while you are in that segment.
 N/A | Compound Eyes + Any Sleep move is banned. | Compound Eyes + Any Sleep move is  banned.